Bristol's best restaurants

 Why go?
 For super attentive service and a well-thought-out tasting menu.

-We wouldn’t usually advise slapping down a non-refundable £100 before sampling a chef’s cuisine.
-But we’ll make an exception for this Michelin-starred restaurant that serves impeccably cooked and delightfully presented seasonal dishes.
+We wouldn’t usually advise slapping down a non-refundable £100 before sampling a chef’s cuisine, but we’ll make an exception for this Michelin-starred restaurant.
+Casamia serves impeccably cooked and delightfully presented seasonal dishes.
 Yes, the five-course tasting menu will set you back £118 per person, (unless you make a mid-week or lunchtime booking when it reduces to £98) but if you blow your special occasion fund here, you won’t regret it.

 Why go?
 For reasonably priced small plates.